ualibweb/UALIB_ScholarlyAPI_Cookbook/content/scripts/shell/shell_pubmed.rst

 .. sectionauthor:: Vincent F. Scalfani <vfscalfani@ua.edu>

-by Avery Fernandez and Vincent Scalfani
+by Avery Fernandez and Vincent F. Scalfani

 These recipe examples were tested on November 23, 2022 using GNOME Terminal in Ubuntu 18.04.